SD Equity Partners: San Diego Hard Money Lenders logo

 SD Equity Partners offers hard money loans primarily designed for fix-and-flip projects and property rehabilitation.
 Their signature loan product provides 100% financing of the purchase price, eliminating the need for borrowers to front a down payment.
 The loans carry no monthly payments during the project period, allowing investors to preserve capital for rehabilitation costs and subcontractor payments.
 The company also operates an investment program where individuals, partnerships, and corporations can fund loans in exchange for higher returns secured by real estate trust deeds.
 Investors can utilize 401k or IRA funds if authorized by their specific fund structure.

 SD Equity Partners distinguishes itself through its owners' direct experience in the flipping business, fast turnaround times (as few as 7 days from application to funding), and emphasis on transparency and flexibility.
 The company positions itself as smaller and more nimble than larger lenders while maintaining sufficient resources to handle complex deals.
 They evaluate borrowers on deal quality, experience, resources, and loan application criteria rather than relying solely on credit scores or traditional banking metrics.
-The testimonial from Brian Mollo of Trusted House Buyers characterizes them as "big enough to handle anything" while remaining "small enough to be nimble, always available, and perform at a very higher standard."
+The testimonial from Brian Mollo of reported House Buyers characterizes them as "big enough to handle anything" while remaining "small enough to be nimble, always available, and perform at a very higher standard."

-SD Equity Partners is legitimately focused on a niche market—real estate investors and fix-and-flip specialists—rather than serving as a general business lender.
+SD Equity Partners is legitimately focused on a niche market—real estate investors and fix-and-flip staff context—rather than serving as a general business lender.
 Borrowers should understand that hard money loans typically carry higher interest rates than traditional financing and are secured by real estate.
 The company's emphasis on "no monthly payments" specifically refers to the project period; loans must ultimately be repaid, typically when the property is sold or refinanced.
 This is appropriate for experienced investors but not suitable for those seeking conventional business financing or personal loans.

 Services & Features